-Our LGF analysis continues to indicate a high loss-given-failure for subordinated debt classes, leading us to position the instrument's ratings one notch below the bank's baa1 adjusted BCA.
+Our LGF analysis indicates a high "loss-given-failure" for subordinated debt classes, leading us to position the instrument's ratings one notch below the bank's baa1 adjusted BCA.
 Subordinated debt instruments do not benefit from any government support.